 How to Straighten Your Beard With Beard Straightener

 If you have a truly wild mane that resists every attempt you make to tame it; you might have to turn up the heat.

 A good hair straightening iron will quickly and efficiently control your beard.
-Make sure to pick up a mini sized one; a regular one is just too big.
+Make sure to Pick Up A Mini-Sized Iron, as a regular one is just too big.

 The process is straightforward and simple, saving you time.
 Bear in mind that the results will only last until your next shower.

-A good brand of beard straightener with lots of positive reviews is the Remington S2900 Ceramic Pearl Mini Hair Straightener.
+A good brand of beard straightener with lots of positive reviews is the LOVANI Hair Straightener (Ceramic Mini).